-My first monthly income report from October of 2008 reports $7,906.55 in earnings, however this was definitely not the first month my business was running – this was the first month I had monetized it with my own product - a year and a half after I started.
+My first monthly income report from October 2008 reports $7,906.55 in earnings.
+But this was definitely not the first month my business was running.
+This was the first month I had monetized it with my own product, a full year and a half after I started.

 Let's start from the beginning so we can see what really happened.

-I was working as a senior drafter in a Bay Area architecture firm – loving what I was doing and looking for ways to expand my resume, possibly get promoted and earn a raise.
+I was working as a senior drafter in a Bay Area architecture firm, loving what I was doing and looking for ways to expand my resume and hopefully get promoted and earn a raise.

-I really wanted to get my architecture license but the process, which is supposed to take 3 years, typically takes people 6-8 years to complete – sometimes longer.
+I really wanted to get my architecture license.
+But, the process, which is supposed to take three years, typically takes people six to eight years to complete.
+Sometimes even longer.

-Although working towards my license is something my boss would have taken notice to, the path to licensure is one that most of my peers would eventually follow too, so I wanted something else under my belt, something different (and faster) that would help me stand out.
+Although working toward my license is something my boss would notice, the path to licensure is one that most of my peers would eventually follow too, so I wanted something else under my belt, something different (and faster) that would help me stand out.

-The office only had a few LEED APs (none in my department) and after asking them about the exam, I eventually found out that there was a ton of material to learn and the exam was very difficult to pass (with a 30-35% passing rate).
-Plus, there wasn’t nearly as many as classes or resources to help people pass the exam as there were for the architecture licensing exam, so a lot of the studying had to be self-driven.
+The office only had a few LEED APs (none in my department) and after asking them about the exam, I eventually found out that there was a ton of material to learn and the exam was very difficult to pass.
+The passing rate was about thirty to thirty-five percent.
+Plus, there wasn't nearly as many classes or resources to help people pass the exam as there were for the architecture licensing exam, so a lot of the studying had to be on your own.